IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The IUA Profile applies to use cases where a user authorizes a client application to access health data on behalf of the user using OAuth, including:

-A healthcare professional uses a server hosted web application to access a patient's electronic health record (EHR) using RESTful transactions.
+- A healthcare professional uses a server hosted web application to access a patient's electronic health record (EHR) using RESTful transactions.
 The web application has been registered beforehand at the Authorization Server with client identifier and client authentication method (e.g., client secret) by a system administrator.
 When accessing a view on the EHR, the browser is redirected to the EHR's Authorization Server.
 The Authorization Server authenticates the healthcare professional either by enabling the user to enter the authentication factors (e.g., username, password and 2nd factor) or by redirecting to an Identity Provider (IdP).
 This step may be omitted if the browser already has an authenticated session (e.g., session cookie).
 After user authentication, the Authorization Server performs the necessary steps to authorize the web application access to the EHR data with application specific scope, either by contract or by explicit consent given by the healthcare professional.
-When authorized, the web application retrieves an access token which authorizes it to request and retrieve, on behalf of the healthcare professional the EHR data from the Resource Server(s) with an application-specific scope .
+When authorized, the web application retrieves an access token which authorizes it to request and retrieve, on behalf of the healthcare professional the EHR data from the Resource Server(s) with an application-specific scope.

-A healthcare professional uses a single page web application to access a patient's electronic health record (EHR) using RESTful transactions.
+- A healthcare professional uses a single page web application to access a patient's electronic health record (EHR) using RESTful transactions.
 At initial startup, the app registers with the Authorization Server using a dynamic client registration protocol.
 When accessing a view on the EHR, the steps follow the same steps as in the web application use case above.

-A clinical monitor managed by the hospital system administrators access a patients EHR using RESTful transactions in the hospital LAN.
+- A clinical monitor managed by the hospital system administrators access a patients EHR using RESTful transactions in the hospital LAN.
 At installation time, clinical monitor has been registered at the Authorization Server with client identifier and client authentication method (e.g., client secret) by the system administrator and a contracts (policies) have been deposited at the Authorization Server and Resource Server(s) authorizing access to the EHR with application specific scope.
 Before accessing patient EHR data, the clinical monitor requests an access token from the Authorization Server (e.g., using the client credential grant type).
 The clinical monitor incorporates the access token to the RESTful transactions to access EHR data and documents stored in the EHR Resource Server(s) with an application specific scope.

-A patient uses a native app on her mobile device to access data from her electronic health record (EHR) using RESTful transactions via the Internet.
-At first startup the app registers with the Authorization Server using a dynamic client registration protocol.
+- A patient uses a native app on her mobile device to access data from her electronic health record (EHR) using RESTful transactions via the Internet.
+At first startup, the app registers with the Authorization Server using a dynamic client registration protocol.
 When accessing a view on the EHR, the native app is redirected to the EHR Authorization Server, which authenticates the patient either by presenting the views to enter the authentication factors (e.g., username, password and 2nd factor) or by delegating to an Identity Provider (IdP).
-After user authentication, the Authorization Server performs the necessary steps to authorize the native app to access to the EHR data with application specific scope by explicit user consent.
+After user authentication, the Authorization Server performs the necessary steps to authorize the native app to access to the EHR data with application-specific scope by explicit user consent.
 When authorized, the native app retrieves an access token which authorizes the app to request and retrieve the EHR data from the Resource Server(s) with an application specific scope on behalf of the patient.

 The limitation of the scope is common to all use cases and one of the key concepts of OAuth to ensure data privacy protection by user consent.
 While the need for restricting the scope might be less obvious for primary system applications, it is apparent for mobile or web applications that provide specific services for patients or healthcare professionals, e.g., for medication or vaccinations or other specific use cases.
-Therefore, in general, an Authorization Serve will present a form to the user to consent to an application specific and limited scope, e.g., to specific transactions, document types or classes, or subject-specific data the application is authorized to access.
+Therefore, in general, an Authorization Server will present a form to the user to consent to an application specific and limited scope, e.g., to specific transactions, document types or classes, or subject-specific data the application is authorized to access.

 #### 34.4.2.2 Process Flow